Vitamins: Do I need them? What ones should I take?

 I’ve been asked this question multiple times this week.
 I like to start by asking you some questions to get you to start thinking.
 Your body is an amazing healer by itself and the more you learn to listen to your body, rather than turn to social media, influencers, companies trying to sell you XYZ the more you will be able to self-heal and make decisions that are right for your body.

-Why do you think you need vitamins?
+Why do you think you need vitamins or supplements?

 What outcome are you looking for?